philnguyen/soft-contract/benchmark-contract-overhead/README.md

 To play Tetris:
 > racket play-tetris.rkt

-* Use "→" and "←" for moving sideways
+* Use "→" and "←" to move right or left
-* Use "↓" for dropping the block
+* Use "↓" to drop the block
 * Use "a" to rotate the block counterclockwise
 * Use "d" to rotate the block clockwise